StackmateNetwork/stackmate.in/content/storage/_index.md

 ```text
 Our mobile wallet, at its core, seeks to to provide greater Ease-of-Use for shared-custody wallets.
 ```
-With shared custody, coins are locked by MORE THAN ONE KEY - offering the highest levels of security Bitcoin has to offer.
+With shared custody, coins are locked by MORE THAN ONE KEY.

-With shared-custody - `a single compromised key does not result in loss of funds`
+This means - `a single compromised key does not result in loss of funds`

 We allow you to appoint ANY other Bitcoin holder to take part in a scripted Bitcoin contract, and create additional layers of protection around your Bitcoin.

 You can pair the mobile wallet with your existing hardware to monitor a solo account, generate addresses to receive funds, monitor history and even build transactions* for you to sign as an individual key holder and broadcast.

-> ** `PartiallySignedBitcoinTransaction` or `psbt` is how we build transactions with only public key data; preparing it for the private key holder to sign.
+> ** `PartiallySignedBitcoinTransaction` or `psbt` is representation of a bitcoin transaction, which can be created with only public key data.
+This `psbt` can then passed to the approriate private key holder to sign and broadcast.
 We work seamlessly with any wallet that supports `psbt`.

-Additionally, the same hardware public key can be used to create a new multi-sig wallet with another friend's hardware as the second signatory.
+Additionally, the same hardware public key can be used to create a new multi-sig contract with another friend's hardware as the second signatory.

-This new multi-sig wallet will generate its own set of addresses into which you can receive funds.
+This new multi-sig contract will generate its own set of addresses into which you can receive funds.

-This allows you to create multiple wallets from a single hardware signer, each with different spending conditions involving other bitcoiners.
+This allows you to create multiple contracts from a single hardware signer, each with different spending conditions involving other bitcoiners.

 ```
 The mobile wallet pairs best with ColdCard or Trezor.
 ```
-Moving these funds will require an initiating party to sign and pass over to the next, a `psbt` to finalize and broadbast to the network.
+Moving these funds will require an initiating party to sign a `psbt` and pass over to the next signatory to finalize and broadbast to the network.

-Our servers only require your public keys to help you manage your account.
-You and your chosen signatories' are the sole custodians of the coin.

-Where you chose our server to be a signatory, it only maintains ITS OWN private key, and all other signatories' public keys.

 # Multi-Signature